AI assistant — not human

 Limits the window of exposure if a session is compromised.
 Prevents abandoned sessions from being used by unauthorized parties.
 Forces re-authentication on shared or non-corporate devices.

 Named locations define trusted and untrusted network ranges for Conditional Access policies.
-For Copilot, named locations enable geographic and network-based access controls that limit where sensitive data can be accessed.
+For Copilot, these locations enable geographic and network-based access controls.
+This helps restrict access to sensitive data.

 Conditional Access policies can disrupt productivity if misconfigured.
 Always test in Report-only mode before enforcing.
 The testing process should take 7-14 days minimum.